aileot/nvim-thyme/README.md

 ## 🎉 Welcome Aboard

-(If you've decided to go along with Fennel, please skip to the [Installation][] section below.)
+Welcome to the Neovim x Fennel community!

-For newcomers who have never written Fennel before, you can try Fennel on your favorite plugin manager!
+If you have never written Fennel before, you can try Fennel on your favorite plugin manager!
 For `lazy.nvim`,
 add the following snippet to your specs and play around with Fennel first.

+(If you've decided to go along with Fennel, please skip to the [Installation][] section below.)

 ```lua
 ---@type LazySpec